Synthetic diamond: Thermal conductivity

-The thermal conductivity of CVD diamond ranges from tens of W/m^{2}K to more than 2000 W/m^{2}K, depending on the defects, grain boundary structures.
+The thermal conductivity of CVD diamond ranges from tens of W/m^{2}K to more than 2000 W/m^{2}K, depending on the defects and grain boundary structures.
 As the growth of diamond in CVD, the grains grow with the film thickness, leading to a gradient thermal conductivity along the film thickness direction.

 Unlike most electrical insulators, pure diamond is an excellent conductor of heat because of the strong covalent bonding within the crystal.
 The thermal conductivity of pure diamond is the highest of any known solid.
 Single crystals of synthetic diamond enriched in (99.9%), isotopically pure diamond, have the highest thermal conductivity of any material, 30 W/cm·K at room temperature, 7.5 times higher than that of copper.
 Natural diamond's conductivity is reduced by 1.1% by the naturally present, which acts as an inhomogeneity in the lattice.

 Diamond's thermal conductivity is made use of by jewelers and gemologists who may employ an electronic thermal probe to separate diamonds from their imitations.
 These probes consist of a pair of battery-powered thermistors mounted in a fine copper tip.
 One thermistor functions as a heating device while the other measures the temperature of the copper tip: if the stone being tested is a diamond, it will conduct the tip's thermal energy rapidly enough to produce a measurable temperature drop.
 This test takes about 2–3 seconds.